zotonic/zotonic/doc/ref/modules/mod_rest.rst

 * GET returns the dump of the :term:`resource`
 * PUT updates the resource with the information provided
 * DELETE removes the resource.

-All of these methods use the standard Zotonic :ref:`authentication <manual-auth>` checks.
+All of these methods use the standard Zotonic :ref:`authentication <guide-auth>` checks.

 .. seealso:: :ref:`controller-rest_rsc`

 .. todo:: Add more documentation